dlang/DIPs/DIPs/DIP1xxx-YS.md

 of `values` or `7`, there is no way to know at the call site what `false` or `null` refer to.
 One must consult the function's documentation.
-This is a real problem for which even Google's C++ coding style guide provides a solution in the form of using comments to annotate the arguments, an approach the DIP author finds insufficient (and is addressed later in this proposal).
+This is a real problem for which even Google's C++ coding style guide provides a solution in the form of using comments to annotate the arguments [0](https://google.github.io/styleguide/cppguide.html#Function_Argument_Comments), an approach the DIP author finds insufficient (and is addressed later in this proposal).

 In addition, this proposal has the added benefit of protecting against silent breakage in cases when a function's parameters are repurposed and renamed.
 For example: